THE CHUTES

 Status: Signs located at the loading areas of both summit lifts, Northwest Magnum 6 and Blazing Zephyr 6, will have Chute gate status indicators.

 Open: Each gate has a chain.
 If a gate is OPEN (chain is down), all the terrain accessible from that gate is available.
-If a chain is across the gate (with a “CLOSED” sign), access into that chute is prohibited.
+Access into that chute is prohibited if a chain is across the gate (with a “CLOSED” sign).

 Closed: Gates and runs are closed when, but not limited to: